-Brad Pitt Has ‘Always Known’ About Ex-Wife Angelina Jolie’s Crush On Jared Leto
+Brad Pitt Has ‘Always Known’ About Angelina Jolie’s Crush On Jared Leto [Rumor]

 — Prabhu Gowda (@thirdworldwacko) February 18, 2017

-While the Suicide Squad actor and Brad Pitt’s Fight Club co-star, Leto, serves as one of the most prominent champions of LGBT rights, Jolie is deeply invested in working with the United Nations.
+While the Suicide Squad actor and Brad Pitt’s Fight Club co-star serves as one of the most prominent champions of LGBT rights, Jolie is deeply invested in working with the United Nations.

 While reports indicate that Leto and Jolie have had a crush on one another for years, the Hollywood Life source claims the two rekindled their romance after Jolie filed for divorce from Brad Pitt last year.